asantosca/sred/backend/README.md

 ## Feedback Analytics

 The platform tracks AI response quality through explicit user feedback and implicit behavioral signals.

+These endpoints are available in the Admin CLI tool (options 6-10), or via manual curl commands:

 ### Feedback Endpoints